blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

 :class:`tsfresh.feature_extraction.settings.ReasonableFeatureExtractionSettings`) do include different sets of feature calculators to use.
 You can control, which feature extraction settings object will include your new feature calculator by giving your function attributes like "minimal" or "high_comp_cost".
-Please see the classes in :module:`tsfresh.feature_extraction.settings` for more information.
+Please see the classes in :mod:`tsfresh.feature_extraction.settings` for more information.